ILIAS-eLearning/ilias/docs/configuration/install.md

 * `ldap` for LDAP user authentication

-The PHP packet manager Composer is necessary to download all external PHP dependencies and for php autoloading.
+The PHP packet manager Composer is necessary to download all external PHP dependencies and for PHP autoloading.
-Alternatively it can be obtained directly from [https://getcomposer.org/download/](https://getcomposer.org/download/).
+Alternatively, it can be obtained directly from [getcomposer.org](https://getcomposer.org/download/).
 Composer may be optional when using the prepacked ILIAS from [Download & Releases](https://docu.ilias.de/go/pg/197851_35), but it is necessary when using plugins to rebuild the PHP autoload classmap.

 ```shell